 Parishioners and Visitors are reminded of our building-wide "NO PETS" policy.
 We love animals, too.
 And we know that this policy has been only loosely enforced until now.
 But several recent incidents have put us in the embarrassing position of having to enforce the "NO PETS" policy, even though, frankly, we would rather not.
 For your convenience, we are posting signs to remind you of the policy at building entrances.
 To avoid embarrassment for all, please respect the policy and leave your pet in a safe place while attending church events.
 And please convey our sincerest apologies for having to enforce this policy to your pet.

-Unclaimed serving dishes, pots, and pans which were used to bring food to parish events can be claimed at the Parish Office.
-There are also a number of miscellaneous other lost and found or abandoned items which can also be claimed at the Parish Office.
+Unclaimed serving dishes, pots, and pans which were used to bring food to parish events and other items can be claimed at the Parish Office.
+There are a number of lost and found or abandoned items which have been turned in.
 Items which are unclaimed after 4 weeks will be donated or disposed of.

 The Knights of Columbus have expanded their Fifth Sunday Rosary program.
 They have announced that, in response to parishioner requests, they will now lead a Rosary prior to Mass on the last Sunday of every month.
 If you would like to participate, please quietly enter the Church prior to 10:40 AM and take a seat near the front of the Church.
 All are welcome to join in this devotion.

 Holy Hour is the Roman Catholic devotional tradition of spending an hour in Eucharistic adoration in the presence of the Blessed Sacrament.
 A plenary indulgence is granted for this practice.